 Places to See on the Way to the Desert in Morocco

 Both places will offer you a chance to stop at some fascinating spots and let you dive into Berber culture.
 Most of these spots are located in Ouarzazate area.

 Ait Benhaddou is usually the first stop on any tour as it’s UNESCO Heritage Site.
-It’s a mud brick village in the Atlas Mountains, used in many TV series and movies.
+It’s a mud-brick village in the Atlas Mountains, used in many TV series and movies.
 Once you see it, you’ll recognize it from everywhere: Game of Thrones, Queen of the Desert, Lawrence of Arabia, Gladiator, Babel and many more.
-After talking to the inhabitants I found out that most of them star in the movies all the time and the village transforms for every movie.
+After talking to the inhabitants I found out that most of them star in the movies all the time and the village transforms into every movie.
 In fact, they built

-After talking to the inhabitants I found out that most of them star in the movies all the time and the village transforms for every movie.
+After talking to the inhabitants I found out that most of the star in the movies all the time and the village transforms for every movie.
 In fact, they built a separate entrance to the village for the Lawrence of Arabia, as the actual one looked unappealing on the big screen.
 The fake one has never served an actual function of an entrance.

 There you can meet one of the artists who make these gorgeous traditional paintings using saffron, tea, indigo, water and an open flame.
 Or simply drink some Moroccan mint tea on top of the kasbah (small village).

 Another spot you’ll pass on the way is Dades Valley, also known as the Valley of Roses.
 Rose petals are really important for Morocco export, as they produce rose oil that works similar to the argan oil, also Moroccan.
 It’s very easy to spot an argan tree as it’s the one with goats on it!

 Entire valley smells like roses, so if you’re driving remember to lower your windows.
 I ended up purchasing a bottle of rose water which I kept putting on Matt.
 While he hated it at first, he admitted that this stuff really works and smoothes your skin.